 It is also imperative to wear the correct PPE (Personal Protective Equipment) including gloves and face respirator and adequate ventilation must be available.

-What do you use to clean paintings?
+What do you use to clean oil paintings?

-You may have seen from online research the many different suggestions for cleaning oil paintings.
+You may have seen from online research the many different suggestions for cleaning an oil painting.
 From bleach to water, we have been asked our opinion for using a variety of unsuitable methods that will only cause more harm to a painting.
 The honest answer is that every painting is different and it is only once it has been assessed in person by a conservator that it is possible to understand what the best cleaning agent will be.
 These solutions can be aqueous (ie containing water-based elements) which need to be carefully controlled.

 This can only be determined after conducting small test windows on different parts of the painting.
 The reason for this is that different pigments are used for the colours, and sometimes different types of paint can also be used.
 In the below example, the painting is severely nicotine stained.
 The painting was also severely abraded and different types of paint had been used – possibly water-based.
 After carrying out a couple of test patches, we found the most appropriate cleaning agent to carefully lift the dirt.
 After firstly removing past retouches, we were able to gently proceed.
 As you can see, the results are excellent.